CS6620-S21/Implied-Role-Assignment-for-Kubernetes/PROJECT_PROPOSAL.md

 ## 3. Scope and Features of the Project:

 Users are assigned to roles within a namespace to perform operations.
+In order to better model the typical hierarchical authority model of a large organization, Users are assigned to roles within a namespace to perform operations.
 In order to better model the typical hierarchical authority model of a large organization, we will allow relationships between roles to be defined where one (larger more powerful role) can imply that the user also obtains a set of smaller (less powerful) roles.

 The roles can be viewed as a hierarchy:
 - Larger roles inherit the permissions assigned to smaller roles